 SSL is valued twice a year on 5 April and 30 September.
 Withdrawals can be made immediately after the two valuation points, with 90 days’ prior notice.

 Seneca has approximately £15 million of assets invested in this IHT portfolio.

 As with any lending business, the key is ensuring the borrower has the means and cash flow to repay the debt and if not, that the asset the funds are secured against can be sold to repay the debt.
 As with many unquoted IHT portfolios, there is limited liquidity with investors given a chance to withdraw funds twice a year.

-There is an initial charge of 2% plus VAT from Seneca before a Wealth Club saving of 0.5%.
-Seneca receives an annual fee direct from the underlying company – this is capped at 2% plus VAT annually.
+There is an initial charge of 5% plus VAT from Seneca before a Wealth Club saving of 0.5%.
+Seneca receives an annual fee direct from the underlying company of 1% plus VAT.
 There is no performance fee.
 Please see the provider's documents for more details on the total fees and charges.
 If you would like a full breakdown of charges, or a personal illustration, please let us know.

 Seneca offers a sensible IHT service focused purely on asset-backed secured lending.
 The target return isn’t high at 4%, and should be within reach.
 There is already critical mass within the portfolio, even though it is only two years old, and this has led to a broad diversification.
 There is a strong team with many years’ experience at the helm, backed by a robust process and additional oversight by Seneca’s credit committee.
 This is a solid IHT offer.